 Schools can serve afterschool meals in each classroom in order to significantly increase participation and ensure that kids who need the nutrition get the chance to eat.
 Based on pilot testing, Supper in the Classroom shows the potential to reach 80 percent of all students and lead to more afterschool meals served than lunches.

-- Classroom-Based: Since USDA guidance confirms that students do not have to eat in a central location, like the cafeteria, it is permissible to serve meals in each classroom after the final bell.
+- Supporting Guidance: Since USDA guidance confirms that students do not have to eat in a central location, like the cafeteria, it is permissible to serve meals in each classroom after the final bell.
 An educational or enrichment activity is still required, but this can also be conducted in the classroom during the meal service.
 For schools that operate for at least one hour longer than required, the USDA memo on expanded learning time programs allows them to build the meal or snack into the end of the existing school day.

 A November 2012 USDA memo provides numerous options that state agencies can use to streamline participation for school food authorities.
 These include minimizing required application information, eliminating additional training requirements, providing the option of using the NSLP meal pattern, combining procurement and contracts and streamlining monitoring.